 Instead of haphazardly swiping — or worse, aggressively rubbing — moisturizer on your skin, try a gentle, upwards massage.
 This esthetician-approved technique can help you avoid tugging or pulling at the delicate parts of your face, like your eye contour.

 How to Moisturize Dry Skin the Right Way

 Prep Your Skin for Moisture With a Toner

-After cleansing and before applying moisturizer, be sure to prep your skin with a toner.
-Toners can help remove any excess dirt and impurities left over after cleansing and balance your skin’s pH levels.
+After cleansing and before applying moisturizer, be sure to prep your skin with a toner, which can help remove any excess dirt and impurities left over after cleansing and balance your skin’s pH levels.

-One of our favorites is the CeraVe Hydrating Toner, which is specifically formulated for normal to dry skin and contains hyaluronic acid, niacinamide and ceramides.
+One of our favorites is the CeraVe Hydrating Toner, a product specifically formulated for normal to dry skin and contains hyaluronic acid, niacinamide and ceramides.